 PR Goal Setting

-When you wrote your business plan, you probably set a variety of goals.
+When you wrote your business plan, you probably laid out a variety of marketing and sales goals.

 But did you set remember to set goals for your public relations campaign?